Laurent Manuel

-Laurent Manuel (born April 27, 1986) is a former Franco-American soccer player, entrepreneur, and television and film producer.
+Laurent Manuel (born April 27, 1986) is a former Franco-American soccer player, investor, entrepreneur, and producer.

 Career

-Youth and College
+Youth and college

 Manuel was a member of the youth academy at famed French club Olympique de Marseille, before playing four years of college soccer at Brown University.
 Prior to that he played for his Manhattan prep school, The Browning School.

 Professional

 In December 2007, Manuel trialed with Israeli club, Hapoel Tel Aviv.
 The trial was positive and he was asked to return later that year.

 Manuel was then selected in the fourth round of the 2008 MLS Supplemental Draft by New York Red Bulls, but did not sign with the club, instead opting to rejoin Hapoel Tel Aviv to try to restart his professional career aboard.
 He was initially offered a contract by Hapoel Tel Aviv, but he couldn't stay due to paperwork problems.
 He later returned to the United States where he was called in by D.C.
 United, and played several reserve games against Chicago Fire, New England Revolution and Columbus Crew,.

 Manuel trained with Maccabi Tel Aviv in July 2008, after rejecting an offer from Maccabi Herzliya; Maccabi were eager to find another player who could play at right or left back due to the failed transfer of Sjaak Polak.
 After leaving Maccabi Tel Aviv.
 Manuel went on trial at Portsmouth in England under Harry Redknapp.